EDUMATH: Generating Standards-aligned Educational Math Word Problems: Introduction

-Through these evaluations, we find a performance gap in the task of generating standards-aligned educational MWPs between open and closed models and between smaller and larger open models.
-We show the value of our data by demonstrating both that training on it is sufficient to nearly close the gap in performance between smaller and larger open LLMs and filtering outputs using our trained text classifier is enough to help a 30B LLM outperform closed baselines without any training.
-We also show that our data and models' outputs are higher quality and more similar to existing human-written data than outputs from comparison models on a wide range of automatic metrics.
-Finally, we show that students prefer our generated MWPs to those that are human-written while performing similarly on them.
-Our key contributions are: \begin{itemize} \item We find existing open models, especially smaller ones, struggle at the task of generating standards-aligned educational MWPs relative to closed baselines. \item We annotate over 3,000 MWPs with real teachers, which we filter to create the first training dataset for standards-aligned educational MWP generation, the Standards-Targeted Educational Math dataset (STEM). \item We use our data to create two models for standards-aligned educational MWP generation that achieve SOTA performance, which we release alongside all of our annotated data. \item We conduct the first study of custom LLM-generated MWPs with grade school students, demonstrating their value in K-12 education. \end{itemize}
+Through our evaluations, we find performance gaps in the task of generating standards-aligned educational MWPs between open and closed models and between smaller and larger open models.
+We validate our data by demonstrating both that training on it is sufficient to nearly close the gap in performance between smaller and larger open LLMs and filtering outputs using our text classifier is enough to help a 30B LLM outperform closed baselines without any training.
+We also show our data and models' outputs are higher quality and more similar to human-written MWPs than outputs from comparison models on several automatic metrics.
+Finally, we show students prefer our generated MWPs to human-written MWPs while performing similarly on them.
+Our key contributions are: \begin{itemize} \item We find open models, especially small ones, struggle to generate standards-aligned educational MWPs relative to closed models. \item We annotate over 3,000 MWPs with real teachers, which we filter to create the first training dataset for standards-aligned educational MWP generation, the Standards-Targeted Educational Math dataset (STEM). \item We use our data to create two models for standards-aligned educational MWP generation that achieve SOTA performance, which we release alongside all of our annotated data. \item We conduct the first study of custom LLM-generated MWPs with grade school students, demonstrating their value in K-12 education. \end{itemize}